1. Operations plan and key performance indicators

 - Number of Written Complaints

 - Surgical Site Infections This list is reviewed by the Clinical Governance Committee as appropriate.

 3. Support Services

-- Housekeeping –All staff are fully trained in the all aspects of cleaning within the hospital setting.
+Housekeeping –All staff are fully trained in all aspects of cleaning within the hospital setting.
 The housekeeping staff work closely with the Infection Control and Prevention Team ensuring a high level of cleanliness is maintained within the hospital.

 4. External Inspections - CQC

 The Hospital is registered by the Care Quality Commission.
 The Care Quality Commission is the independant regulator of all Health and Adult Social Care in England.
 The Commission promotes the rights and interest of people who use the services and have a wide range of enforcement powers to take action on the users behalf if services are failing.
-The aim of the Care Quality Commission is to make sure better care is provided for everyone, whether in Hospital, Care Homes or anywhere else where care is provided.
-The Care Quality Commission, through their monitoring system ensure that the providers are meeting the required Standards of Quality and Safety.
+The aim of the Care Quality Commission is to make sure better care is provided for everyone, whether in hospitals, Care Homes or anywhere else where care is provided.
+The Care Quality Commission, through its monitoring system, ensure that the providers are meeting the required Standards of Quality and Safety.